Suggested start/finishKakwa Lake to Monkman Provincial Park

 The GDTA is actively developing a multi-year, multi-phase strategy to guide our involvement with the GDR.
 This is important to ensure that any future development of a trail in this terrain is approached with respect to the environment, traditional land users, and other stakeholders in the area.

-A view of Mount Ida
+A view of mount Ida from Fay lake

 The Great Divide Route follows the divide between Kakwa Lake (where the GDT terminates) to Monkman Provincial Park in northern BC.
 The route is almost entirely off trail and travels through beautiful, remote wilderness.
 Only a few parties attempt the route every year, and it is not to be underestimated.
 Hikers considering the GDR should study the challenges listed on this page carefully to ensure they have the skills to complete the route without requiring rescue.
 It is also highly recommended to reach out to hikers who have already completed the route for a full understanding of the difficulties.